The ability to persuade will stand any comms professional in good stead, especially when pitching the media. By Heather Baker, @TopLineFounder

 This entertaining book presents the scientific literature on persuasion.
 It makes for fascinating reading, and while it probably applies to every industry, it certainly offers invaluable practical tools for PR pros.

+There are lots of people doing very interesting scientific research into behaviour - from the trading floor to the PR agency boardroom.
 Whether you’re trying the Sisyphusian (I made it up but it should be a word ) task of getting your team to pick up the phone and pitch, nudging a client away from that advertorial, or trying to sell your story to a journalist, the art (or should I say the science) of persuasion comes in handy in PR.

 This book provides 50 lessons on how to be more persuasive.
 The vast majority are easy to implement and require nothing more than subtle changes to the things you probably do anyway.
 I’d love to summarise them here on the blog in an easy list of 50 scientifically proven ways to be persuasive, but I think that might amount to plagiarism.
 So instead, I’ve provided the top five that I think are most relevant to PRs in the context of pitching journalists, and a link to buy the book on Amazon where you can get the rest!